jessvan/Morgen/md/HP-HowTo.md

 ### technical considerations

-To create and distribute your ePub you will need at least a basic knowledge of css and some knowledge of the specifications of the idpf to validate your book.
-Test the ePub on different ereader devices to know which features are supported.
+To create and distribute your epub you will need at least a basic knowledge of css and some knowledge of the specifications of the IDPF to validate your book.
+Test the epub on different ereader devices to know which features are supported.
 Note: The control you have with css on websites is much more limited in eBooks as of this writing (2016).